 “Dealing with loss is an inevitable part of life,” people say.
 At a glance, there isn’t much solace in those words.
 Just the truth.
 Yet, I find myself repeating it often.

 The fact is, to be repulsed by the inevitability of death is to be discouraged by life itself.
 There is not one without the other.
 Yin & Yang.
-Embracing the pain, sorrow, & difficulty that comes with losing someone you love gives evolution to the compassion within yourself.
+Embracing the pain, sorrow, and difficulty that comes with losing someone you love gives evolution to the compassion within yourself.

 I truly hope that by sharing this part of me with all of you healing in a new form can begin.

 My desire is that someone out there finds support in my words.
-Please feel free to share with me your thoughts.

 In Loving & Cherished Memory